zjpedu/Dive-Into-Modern-CPP/README.md

 ![](https://img.shields.io/github/license/zjpedu/Dive-Into-Modern-CPP.svg)
 ![](https://img.shields.io/github/forks/zjpedu/Dive-Into-Modern-CPP.svg)

-## Dive Into Modern CPlusPlus
+## Dive Into Modern C++

-The project is aim to dive into c++ new features for languages and standard library.
+The project is aim to dive into c++ new features for languages, standard library, design pattern and memory management.
-It is important to understand the nature of the new features.
+It is important to understand the nature of the dark magic.
 The C++ language is getting better and better.
-These features are what I usually use more often.

 ### C++ Standard